 By the glass doors you will find the print/copy/scan stations and the microform readers.
 If you need any help with the microform readers, please ask for assistance at the Media Resources & Reserves Desk.

 You’ve now completed the self-guided tour of the library.
 You can use the stairs or elevator to return to the Lower Mall.

-If you have any questions, please see staff at the Reference Desk.
+If you have any questions, please see staff at the Information Desk.
 We look forward to seeing you again at the Hayward Campus University Library!